tw-mosip/mimoto/docker-compose/README.md

 ## Navigate to inji-web folder and Build the inji-web image locally.

-> docker build -f Dockerfile.local -t inji-web:local .
+> docker build -t inji-web:local .

 ## What is in the docker-compose folder?